fyiyu091/elma_project/elma_project/README.md

 [Elma](http://klavinslab.org/elma) is an event loop manager designed to teach embedded and reactive systems programming.
 This repository contains an example Elma project, showing how to use many Elma features, as well as illustrating how to arrange the files and directories in an Elma project.

-The source code for this project is available [on github](https://github.com/klavinslab/elma_project).

 [GasCar](https://github.com/fyiyu091/elma_project) is a project that uses the Elma system to simulate the gascar model.

 Installation
 ---

     git clone https://github.com/fyiyu091/elma_project
     cd elma_project
     docker run -v $PWD:/source -it klavins/elma:latest bash